SveinnRunar/RTEdit-for-Xojo/README.md

 <p>Acknowledgement and license</p>
 This control is free to use, but requires proper acknowledgment in any derived work or application.
 You must mention the original author and provide a link to this repository in your documentation or credits.
-A part of this control is based on Quill 2.0+  https://github.com/slab/quill/blob/main/LICENSE The demonstration purposes in the ChatBot demo, we useGarry Pettet's AIKit which is maintained here https://github.com/gkjpettet/AIKit
+A part of this control is based on Quill 2.0+  https://github.com/slab/quill/blob/main/LICENSE
+<p>For demonstration purposes in the ChatBot demo, we useGarry Pettet's AIKit which is maintained here https://github.com/gkjpettet/AIKit</p>
 <p></p>
 <p>Terms</p>
 Free to Use: You are allowed to use this control in your projects without charge.